bx-sh/specs.sh/README.md

 ```

-You can create a `specHelper.sh` and it will be automatically sourced into your spec files.
+If you move code into a `specHelper.sh` file, it will be automatically sourced into your spec files before tests are run:

 ```sh
 # [ spec/specHelper.sh ]